Siddheshk02/Go-gopher/README.md

-# CLI created using Golang abd Cobra CLI - to find out Weight on different Planets
+# CLI created using Golang and Cobra CLI - to find out Weight on different Planets

 ```
  go run main.go